raindropio/help/docs/integrations/automation.md

 ---
 ## Introduction

-You can add new items from different services like Youtube, Twitter, Google Docs, etc to Raindrop.io and vise-verca in automated way.
+You can add new items from different services like Youtube, Twitter, Google Docs, etc to Raindrop.io and vise-versa in automated way.
 To achive this you need to use glue-app: one of a two below:

 ## IFTTT (Recommended)